Our Christ-centered mission is to develop and empower dedicated professional educators committed to student learning in a global society.

 - Technology should serve as a means to enhance student achievement.

-The Higher Learning Commission (HLC) – All degrees offered by Spring Arbor University are accredited by The Higher Learning Commission, 30 N. LaSalle St., Suite 2400, Chicago, Ill.
-60602.
+The Higher Learning Commission (HLC) – All degrees offered by Spring Arbor University are accredited by The Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604.

 The Michigan Department of Education –The School of Education at Spring Arbor University is approved by the Michigan Department of Education for certification in Michigan in the subject areas listed here.
-The “highly qualified” definition of the No Child Left Behind federal legislation may affect the subjects which a certified teacher is qualified to teach.
+The Every Student Succeeds Act (ESSA) federal legislation may affect the subjects which a certified teacher is qualified to teach.
 The School of Education will have the most recent information available through the Michigan Department of Education regarding this federal legislation.
 Students planning to be certified in other states should consult with the certification officer in the School of Education office early in the program.
 Students desiring Michigan certification are responsible for meeting all certification requirements of the Michigan Department of Education and the State Board of Education, whether or not they are explicitly stated in this Web site or other University publications.

 Consortium for Outstanding Achievement in Teaching with Technology (COATT) – Spring Arbor University is a member of the Consortium for Outstanding Achievement in Teaching with Technology (COATT), a partnership of higher education and K-12 institutions that is committed to promoting and recognizing excellence in teaching with technology.